 We all do.
 Revision and editing are the final polishing steps before you submit a manuscript.
 With both done well, your work will have a better chance to rise above the rest, when it hits the editor or agent’s desk.

 But where do you start?
 How do you decide what to rewrite, what to cut, what to add?

 Kitty walks you through the revision process, a step at a time, bringing confidence and clarity to your writing.

 A few skills you’ll gain after your sessions with Kitty:

 Quick recognition of the “junk” words in your writing

-Knowing how and when to add details
+When and how to add details

 Using dialogue to move your story forward

-Narrowing down your themes and writing to them
+Finding your themes and writing to them